Our standard language courses are aimed at those who want to improve their knowledge of the language.

 During the first meeting, which is usually a free trial lesson, the teacher assesses the student’s language skills and suggests the textbook to adopt.
 The textbook’s cost must be borne by the student; costs vary depending on language and level, and are not included in the hour-package purchased.
 During the course, the teacher can hand out extra material which is usually free of charge.
 However, in particular situations, with prior notification, the teacher might consider supplying the student with extra material in the form of a pamphlet, which the student can freely decide to buy or not.
 Such circumstance usually occurs when the teacher becomes aware of a series of difficulties that the student struggles to overcome.
-Even when extra material needs to be purchased, our standard language courses still offer a very high value for money.

 Standard courses do not provide for any kind of in-depth preparation: